Apply sales tax to products sold to customers from specific countries or provinces, especially outside the US.

-Setting manual tax rules lets you choose where you'll collect sales tax.
+You can set up manual tax rates to choose where you'll collect sales tax.
 When customers buy products from your store, they pay the tax rates you set.
 You can collect taxes from your customers who live in specific:

 - Provinces in Canada